ValerioS05/pj2Quizzer/README.md

 ---
 ![Quizzer logo](/assets/images/readme-images/rmdLogo.png)
 ### Popups
--The popups are similar regarding colors and fonts diverging only content wise and sizes.
+- The popups are similar regarding colors and fonts diverging only content wise and sizes.
 I used a transparent overlay and box shadows to let the user understand what are we focusing in that specifing moment giving a smoother experience.

 ### Images
 - I used images containing the usual thumb up for positive answers and thumb down for negative answers.
 Diverging also in color , green when positive and red when negative